 As well as impaired movement, those with brain injuries are likely to have some degree of cognitive impairment, and may have communication difficulties, emotional issues, fatigue, headaches and pain.

 Appropriate rehabilitation plays a vital role in determining the level of recovery.
 For those with severe injuries, long-term rehabilitation is necessary to maximise - or even maintain - function and independence.
 Rehabilitation does not repair the injury but rather it aims to help the brain learn alternative ways of working in order to minimise the impact of the injury.

 Almost all survivors of severe brain and spinal cord injuries are left with permanent problems, and very few return to a semblance of normal life.

 Acquired brain and spinal cord injury is one of Brain Research UK’s three priority research areas.
 This means that we have identified a large unmet need in this area, coupled with a lack of research investment from other sources.

 We want to improve the outlook for those affected by brain and spinal cord injuries by funding research to advance understanding of how to repair the brain and spinal cord.

-We have recently awarded three grants for research in this area:
+We have so far awarded the following five grants for research under this theme: